 These federal grant funds are to provide the seed for new projects or to enhance existing projects that address specific purposes.
-The Grants Management Branch encourages that applicants plan for ultimate responsibility for federally funded programs in the likelihood that federal funds may expire or other priorities may redirect those funds.
+The Grants Management Branch encourages applicants to plan for ultimate responsibility for federally funded programs in the likelihood that federal funds may expire or other priorities may redirect those funds.
 Because funding beyond the initial award is not guaranteed, projects should be designed with objectives achievable within the grant period - not more than one year.
-In addition, JAG funds administered by GMB will be subject to an incremental match schedule to ensure increasing agency participation over time.
-(See Matching Requirements in this guide.)